MD Squared Property Group

-Make it clear with your tenants that they shouldn’t contact you outside of these hours unless it is an emergency.
+Make it clear to your tenants that they shouldn’t contact you outside of these hours unless it is an emergency.

 One of the best communication skills, in general, is the ability to listen.
-It is the key factor for successful property management.
+It is a critical factor for successful property management.

-You need to listen to what your tenant is telling you and not assume they’re overreacting.
+You need to listen to what your tenant tells you and not assume they’re overreacting.
 Try imagining yourself in the same situation as your tenant.
 If you’d get mad, why cannot the tenant?